webpack/webpack.js.org/content/guides/build-performance.md

 => In most cases `eval-cheap-module-source-map` is the best option.

-## No production-only tooling
+### Avoid Production Specific Tooling

-In most cases it doesn't make sense to use these tools in development:
+Certain utilities, plugins and loader only make sense when building for production.
+For example, it usually doesn't make sense to minify and mangle your code with the `UglifyJsPlugin` while in development.
+These tools should typically be excluded in development:

 * `UglifyJsPlugin`
 * `ExtractTextPlugin`